Posting and Distribution of Written Materials on Campus

 The University does not endorse any political party or any candidate for political office.
 Posting

-or distribution of campaign material at Weber State University by a political party or candidate
+or distribution of campaign material by the University for a political party or candidate

-for federal, state, county or city office or position are prohibited.
+for federal, state, county or city office or position is prohibited.

 Building stewards must submit a list of bulletin boards or kiosks made available for posting in